-The University of Canberra is an agency subject to the ACT Freedom of Information Act 1989.
+The University of Canberra is an agency subject to the Freedom of Information Act 2016 (ACT) (the FOI Act).
 Any person may submit a request to access a document of the University.

 The University has a policy of openness with respect to its activities, and seeks to provide maximum access to its records.
 Depending upon the nature of the documents, the University may be willing to provide them to applicants without the need to make a formal request under the FOI Act.
 The University also has established procedures for staff and students to request access to their personal files.
 No formal FOI application is required for this kind of access.
 For further information on personal information and how to access that information, refer to Personal Information and Privacy.

-If you have any questions about making a request, you can contact the University's FOI Officer via firstname.lastname@example.org.
-The FOI Officer and team may be able to assist you determine whether it is necessary to make a FOI request to gain access to the documents you are interested in.
+If you have any questions about making a request, you can contact the University's FOI Information Officer via email@example.com.
+The Information Officer and team may be able to assist you determine whether it is necessary to make an FOI request to gain access to the documents you are interested in.

 Freedom of Information (FOI) Office

-Staff who have queries about their FOI obligations or wish to request additional training on FOI should contact the FOI Officer.
+Staff who have queries about their FOI obligations or wish to request additional training on FOI should contact the Information Officer.